dimajix/flowman/docs/spec/mapping/grouped-aggregate.md

 more efficient, since it will reduce the records before aggregation.

 * `dimensions` **(mandatory)** *(type: list:string)*:
   The list of dimensions within this aggregation group used for creating aggregation groups.
-These corresponds to the set of dimensions specified in a `GROUP BY` clause.
+This corresponds to the set of dimensions specified in a `GROUP BY` clause.

 * `aggregations` **(optional)** *(type: list:string)*: